'We're Better' program debuts at LCC

-“We’re Better Than THAT” is a partnership between LCC’s Office of Diversity and Inclusion and the Police and Public Safety Division.
+“We’re Better Than THAT” is a partnership between LCC’s Office of Diversity and Inclusion and the Public Safety Division.
 It is designed to emphasize shared responsibility to speak up against bias, racism, hate and all forms of discrimination.

 The campaign is to remind everyone that bias and hate are not tolerated on the LCC campus, nor in the LCC community.